-G2.B2 Students may lack experience with "text-based" writing which will be required for the ELA Writing Component and they may also lack experience with the new Florida Standards Assessment question types (Equation response - Graphic response - Multiple-choice response - Multi-select response - May require selecting responses, Natural Language response, Simulation response -)
+G2.B2 Students may lack experiences with text-based writing which will be required for the new ELA Writing Component and they may also lack experiences with the Florida Standards Assessment question types (Equation response - Graphic response - Multiple Choice response - Multi-select response - May require selection responses.
+Natural language response, Simulation response)

-G2.B2.S1 Through the use of WICOR strategies, teachers will improve the quality of text-based writing for the ELA writing component and assist students with mastering question complexity on the FSA ELA.
+G2.B2.S1 Through the use of WICOR strategies, teachers will improve the quality of text based writing for the ELA writing component and assist the students with mastering question complexity on the FSA ELA.
+4